- Q: What can I do in the Amazon developer portal?

 API: Mobile Associates

-Amazon Appstore content guidelines apply to apps integrating the Mobile Associates API.
-To learn more about Amazon content guidelines, see the Approval Process and Content Guidelines section of this FAQ.
+- Amazon Appstore Content Guidelines apply to apps integrating the Mobile Associates API.
+For information about our Content Guidelines, see the section Policy: Content Guidelines.

 Tools: Live App Testing